Providing Holistic Health Care

 The Promotoras attended classes monthly in subjects ranging from sanitation, dengue fever prevention, to first aid training.

 The lower grades at the two public schools received hand washing and tooth brushing instruction.
-Community members receive many types of health education, most recently workshops have been presented in their neighborhoods on nutrition, methods to avoid zika and other mosquito borne illness, family planning, drug and alcohol prevention.
+Community members receive many types of health education, most recently workshops have been presented in their neighborhoods on nutrition, planting backyard gardens, COVID safety, methods to avoid zika and other mosquito borne illness, sexuality and self esteem.

 Pharmacy+Store=A Strategy for Sustainability: In February of 2015 we inaugurated a new expanded pharmacy as well as a small store which sells items needed for the health and welfare of the residents; items that are not currently available in the comarca.
 Currently we carry over 290 prescription drugs.
 We sell all medications at a small fraction of retail prices making them readily available to community members.